Last reviewed by Robert Prime — May 2026

 - Reader magnets — deliver a free book or novella to grow your email list.
 This is the backbone of list-building: free book in exchange for an email address.

-- Direct sales — deliver ebooks you sell directly from your website, keeping 100% minus payment fees.
+- Direct sales — deliver ebooks you sell directly from your website, keeping the sale price minus payment processing and your BookFunnel/platform fees.

 Pricing starts around $20/year and scales with features.